-1. Men's & Women's divisions play 6 players, one of whom must be a goalkeeper.
-Coed divisions play 7 players, one of whom must be a goalkeeper.

-2. Minimum number of players to play - FOUR (see special coed requirement).
-If a team cannot field four players for any reason, the game shall be abandoned.

-3. Unlimited "on the fly" substitutions allowed as follows: player must be within 3 feet of his/her door before a substitute can enter.

-4. A goalkeeper may be substituted during play, following the rules above, provided the new goalkeeper is wearing colors that distinguish him/her from all other players and the referee.
-However, if a team prefers to have a stoppage in play to allow the substitution, the referee or timekeeper must first be notified and the clock will be stopped at the next opportunity.
+- 1. Men's & Women's divisions play 6 players, one of whom must be a goalkeeper.
+Multi-gender divisions play 7 players, one of whom must be a goalkeeper. - 2.
+Men's divisions play with cisgender men, transgender men, and nonbinary players. - 3.
+Women's divisions play with cisgender women, transgender women, and nonbinary players. - 4.
+Multi-Gender divisions play with cisgender men, cisgender women, transgender, and nonbinary players.
+There may be no more than 3 cisgender men on the field at the same time. - 5.
+Minimum number of players to play FOUR (see special multi-gender requirement).
+If a team cannot field four players for any reason, the game shall be abandoned. - 6.
+Unlimited "on the fly" substitutions allowed as follows: player must be within 3 feet of their door before a substitute can enter. - 7.
+A goalkeeper may be substituted during play, following the rules above, provided the new goalkeeper is wearing colors that distinguish them from all other players and the referee.
+However, if a team prefers to have a stoppage in play to allow the substitution, the referee or timekeeper must first be notified, and the clock will be stopped at the next opportunity.
 At no time shall field players and goalkeepers trade shirts while the ball is in play.
-If this occurs on the fly without the referee's permission, a two-minute penalty shall be served by the former goalkeeper who became the field player.

-5. Only players, substitutes and coaches are allowed in the players' boxes.
+If this occurs on the fly without the referee's permission, a two-minute penalty shall be served by the former goalkeeper who became the field player. - 8.
+Only players, substitutes and coaches are allowed in the players' boxes.